kaidez/kdz/README.md

 <br />

 #### `-t, --test`
-Creates a test folder for where you can test your scaffold...this is more for my testing while developing.
+Creates a folder called `test-build` and creates a test your scaffold.
 <br />
 <br />